Giro d'Italia Stage 16 Preview - A Mountainous Week

 Thankfully, temperatures may moderate for Tuesday.
 Again, this is Italy, and things can change.

 The books like Primoz Roglic for a good reason.
 Again, the wild card is how the legs will be after a rest day.
 Roglic did not attack like some predicted during Stage 15.
 The cobblestones near the finish were an excellent launching pad for the Slovenian.
 Was he playing coy and setting something up?
 Perhaps.

-Here is our projected early table of the favourites and where their odds may lie.
+Here is our projected early table of the favorites and where their odds may lie.

 Again, expect the unexpected.
 Good luck, bettors, and hopefully, some numbers adjust for Tuesday.
 The betting money is on Roglic to make a late kick.
 Do not sleep on Ben Healy or Thibault Pinot, however.